harporoeder/ebpfsnitch/README.md

 ## How firewall rules operate

 Each rule is comprised of a set of clauses, and a verdict.
 Each clause matches a property of a packet to value.
-If every clause in a rule matches then the packet matches the rule, and the verdict for that rule is used (allow / deny).
+If every clause in a rule matches, then the packet matches the rule and the verdict for that rule is used (allow / deny).

 Rules are sorted by a configured priority.
-Each rule is tried until a match is found, and a verdict can be determined.
+Each rule is tried until a match is found and a verdict can be determined.
 If no rule matches a packet the daemon will send a query to the interface which then displays a dialog asking to create a new rule to match that packet.

-By default rules are not persisted to disk, and when the daemon restarts rules will be lost.
-If through the dialog you check the `persistent` box, the new rule will be saved to disk, and be active when the daemon is restarted.
+By default rules are not persisted to disk.
+When the daemon restarts, rules will be lost.
+If through the dialog you check the `persistent` box, the new rule will be saved to disk and be active when the daemon is restarted.

 ## Dependencies